Providing Farmers with Peace of Mind

 Your farm's dashboard doesn't just wait for you to check in, it will email, text or call you if any of the sensors exceed critical thresholds.
 You have full control over how the thresholds are set, when they are active, and how the dashboard communicates with you.
 It's like having an employee watching over things when you can't.

 Data Upload to the Dashboard

 iMonnit 3.0 Available Dec 3 2019

 Monnit is launching a new version of their cloud base dashboard that will be much improved over the 2.0 version.
 As with many software upgrades, the 2.0 version was not well received by users, and most of us continued to use the Classic version.
-Then new iMonnit 3.0 system will address the issues with 2.0.
-The Classic version will still be function into the spring to help with the transition to the new system.
+The new iMonnit 3.0 system will address the issues with version 2.0.
+The Classic version will still be functional into the spring to help with the transition to the new system.